With big album on sale, Taylor Swift pulls music from Spotify

 "1989" was not available to stream on Spotify but its lead single, No. 1 hit "Shake It Off," had been.

-Streaming music has attracted interest among technology companies such as Amazon.com Inc and Apple Inc as album sales and downloads decline.
+Streaming music has attracted interest among technology companies such as Amazon.com Inc (AMZN.O) and Apple Inc (AAPL.O) as album sales and downloads decline.

 The withholding of new music, known as "windowing," is meant to encourage customers to buy albums and download songs rather than stream them online, which is less profitable.